otam-mato/istio/README.md

 ## Steps

-### Setting up Istio and deploying observability tools
+### Setting up Istio and deploying the observability tools

 1. Enable Istio in the working namespace.
 Mine is default.